Simulating gamma-ray production from cosmic rays interacting with the solar atmosphere in the presence of coronal magnetic fields: Introduction

 \section{Introduction}

-The Sun is a high-energy astrophysical source due to its interactions with cosmic rays: Cosmic-ray electrons inverse-Compton scatter with sunlight and produce a diffuse gamma-ray halo around the Sun~\cite{Orlando:2006zs, Moskalenko:2006ta, Orlando:2013pza}; Cosmic-ray nuclei interact with the solar atmosphere hadronically, and produce secondary gamma rays and neutrinos~\cite{Moskalenko:1991hm, Seckel:1991ffa, Moskalenko:1991hm, Ingelman:1996mj}.
+The Sun is a high-energy astrophysical source due to its interactions with cosmic rays: Cosmic-ray electrons inverse-Compton scatter with sunlight and produce a diffuse gamma-ray halo around the Sun~\cite{Orlando:2006zs, Moskalenko:2006ta, Orlando_2021}.
+Synchrotron radiations by the electron would produce a disk emission from radio to X-rays~\cite{Orlando:2022xsm}.
+Last but not least, cosmic-ray nuclei interact with the solar atmosphere hadronically, and produce secondary gamma rays and neutrinos~\cite{Moskalenko:1991hm, Seckel:1991ffa, Moskalenko:1991hm, Ingelman:1996mj}.
 The latter component is mainly emitted from the photosphere, thus is more concentrated than the inverse-Compton halo; we denote it as the solar disk emission.

 The solar disk gamma-ray emission was first detected with EGRET~\cite{Thompson1997, Orlando:2008uk} and later with Fermi-LAT with much better precision~\cite{Abdo:2011xn}.
 The observed emission is higher than early estimates by almost an order of magnitude~\cite{Seckel:1991ffa}.
-Subsequent analyses with six years~\cite{Ng:2015gya} and nine years of Fermi data~\cite{Linden:2018exo, Tang:2018wqp} have found several new features, including: 1) The flux anticorrelates with solar activity at low energies~($\sim$\,1\,GeV) as well as at the highest detected energy~($\sim$\,100\,GeV) with a much larger correlation amplitude; 2) The flux exhibits a hard spectral index~($\sim E^{-2.2}$) and reaches up to at least 200\,GeV during solar minimum; 3) A spectral dip around 30–50 GeV; 4) The morphology of the solar emission varies strongly as a function of the solar cycle.
-See Ref.~\cite{Nisa:2019} for a brief overview.
-These signatures are all unexplained, and suggest that the disk emission is significantly affected by solar magnetic fields.
-It is still an open problem on how magnetic fields facilitate the production of the observed solar gamma rays and its features.
+Subsequent analyses with six years~\cite{Ng:2015gya} and nine years of Fermi data~\cite{Linden:2018exo, Tang:2018wqp} have found several new features, including: 1) The flux anticorrelates with solar activity at low energies~($\sim$\,1\,GeV) as well as at the highest detected energy~($\sim$\,100\,GeV) with a much larger correlation amplitude; 2) The flux exhibits a hard spectral index~($\sim E^{-2.2}$) and reaches up to at least 200\,GeV during solar minimum; 3) A spectral dip around $30–50$ GeV; 4) The photon distribution on the projected Sun disk~(solar gamma-ray morphology) varies strongly as a function of the solar cycle.
+See Ref.~\cite{Nisa:2019} for a brief overview and Ref.\cite{Linden:2020lvz} for the latest solar gamma-ray observation covering the full solar cycle.
+Currently, there are no theoretical model or calculation that can completely explain these observational features.